bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

   - Configure Settings (tab) > Module Settings > Advanced Lighting: Unchecked
 - [Haste](https://gitlab.com/jesusafier/haste) ([module.json](https://gitlab.com/jesusafier/haste/-/raw/master/module.json)) - Performance enhancement and tweaks. - Suggested by jniezink on the FoundryVTT Subreddit
   - Configure Settings (tab) > Module Settings > Fix CPU on token movement: Checked
-  - Configure Settings (tab) > Module Settings > Experimental Adaptive GPU fps tweak: Checked
+  - Configure Settings (tab) > Module Settings > Experimental Adaptive GPU fps tweak: Checked - This will cause Dancing Lights and other animations to stop when the player goes idle.
+You may not want to use this if you have lots of animations.
+You may want to use this if most players have slower computers.
 - [Less Fog](https://github.com/trdischat/lessfog) - Tweaks fog of war visibility for GM and Players.
 - [Polyglot](https://foundryvtt.com/packages/polyglot/) - Talk to others using a language your selected character can understand and scrambles in-character text you can't understand. - Suggested by jniezink on the FoundryVTT Subreddit
 - [Quick Insert](https://foundryvtt.com/packages/quick-insert) - Quick Insert (control + space) provides a context-aware search/autocomplete tool that can be used